yanickw/genesys/README.md

 ## COMING SOON
 Genesys is still considered in alpha phase.

-The next step will consist in
+The next step will consist in:

 * Storing our PyChain blockchain in a decentralized storage solution (ie. Storj or other similar technology).
 * Enhance the security of the blockchain.